 Business models are essential for both new and established businesses.
 They help companies understand their customers, keep employees motivated, attract investment, and provide a sustainable competitive advantage by identifying opportunities to grow.

 Think of your business model as a live asset for your company.
 It’s healthy to update it regularly to stay on top of trends and obstacles ahead.
-If you’re planning to fundraise or look for partnerships, active business model innovation shows stakeholders you can adapt and meet changing market demands.
+If you’re planning to raise capital or partner with someone, active business model innovation shows stakeholders you can adapt and meet changing market demands.

 Free: Business Plan Template